rajrkane/secretSanta/README.md

 # secretSanta

 A Secret Santa generator using Answer Set Programming in AWS Lambda.
-[Hosted](https://secretsantagenerator.vercel.app/) on Vercel.

 ## Walkthrough